 In 2030, 60 percent of the population will be living in cities.
 Half a dozen new mega-cities will have arisen, and old cities will have grown further still.
 Urban planners are faced with the task of making sure that mobility in these mega-cities will still be possible in the future.
 Airbus is working on revolutionary concepts.
 The goal: to simply fly over the traffic jams.

 At the Airbus innovation centres around the globe, ground-breaking ideas are emerging.
 Examples:

 Vahana: In Silicon Valley, since 2016, the Group’s very own A3 think-tank has been developing an autonomous aircraft designed to transport individual passengers or cargo, inspired by the principle of car sharing.
 The customer uses an app to order an aircraft, climbs on board at the nearest landing zone, and is flown to their destination.
-Flight tests with the first prototype are already planned for the end of 2017.
+Flight tests with the first prototype are already planned for beginning of 2018.